 Due dates repeat annually.
 Please reference the CMMI main page for further specifics concerning unsolicited proposal submission windows.

-Materials Processing - processes that convert material into useful form as either intermediate or final composition.
-These include processes such as extrusion, molding, casting, deposition, sintering, printing, etc. Proposed research should include the consideration of cost, performance, and feasibility of scale-up, as appropriate.
-Research that addresses multi-scale and/or multi-functional materials systems is encouraged as is research in support of environmentally-benign manufacturing.
+Materials processing proposals should focus on manufacturing processes that convert material into useful form as either intermediate or final composition.
+These include processes such as extrusion, molding, casting, deposition, sintering and printing.
+Proposed research should include the consideration of cost, performance, and feasibility of scale-up, as appropriate.
+Novel processes for the production of nanoscale materials (nanotubes, nanocrystals, etc.) are of interest.
+Process optimization studies without a fundamental scientific contribution are not supported.

 Design of Engineering Material Systems

 Slides from the NSF Webinar on the Materials Engineering and Processing (MEP), August 21, 2013

 Dear Colleague Letter - Designing Materials to Revolutionize and Engineer our Future (DMREF)